Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ### BSDF

 When we want to get the color of the pixel we need to know what materials the ray hit on the way.
 So at each bounce we essentially want to know what colors does the material absorb.
 If we want, we could go with the easy approach of just multiplying the ray color by the material color.
 Or just modelling the color absorption in pretty much any way we want (so probably keep it as material color for diffuse and conductors and change it to 1 for dielectrics).
 But this has one major issue, we'll be stuck with a naive light transport algorithm forever.
 That's because we can't really evaluate some ordinary ray direction, we can only evaluate the EXACT direction that the light bounces off the surface.
 And complex light transport algorithms like light sampling *require* this property of being able to evaluate an ordinary ray direction (in this case the direction to light from the surface).
-And this is when the BSDF comes into action.
+So to fix this issue we can use BSDF.

-BSDF is **bidirectional scattering distribution function**, it's a mathematical function that determines how much energy is absorbed during the process of reflection or refraction based on the surface properties, it can be denoted as $f_s(i, o, n)$, where $i$ is the incoming direction, $o$ is the outgoing direction, and $n$ is the surface normal.
+BSDF is **bidirectional scattering distribution function**, it's a mathematical function that determines how much energy is absorbed during the process of reflection or refraction based on the surface properties alongside with incoming and outgoing direction, it can be denoted as $f_s(i, o, n)$, where $i$ is the incoming direction, $o$ is the outgoing direction, and $n$ is the surface normal.
 Speaking more precisely, it is combination of BRDF (**bidirectional reflectance distribution function**) which is reflected component and BTDF (**bidirectional transmittance distribution function**) which is transmitted component.
 So we can denote it as $f_s(i, o, n) = f_r(i, o, n) + f_t(i, o, n)$.
 It returns how much energy (color) is absorbed if ray bounces from $i$ to $o$.

 <p align="center">
   <img src="./Gallery/Graphics/BSDF.png" alt="BSDF"/>